DATE OF ADOPTION: May 1997

 An incident report shall be prepared in all cases of detected or reported procedure violations.
 Upon collection and review of all relevant information and documentation, a determination shall be made as to whether a violation occurred.
 If it is determined that no violation occurred it shall be so stated in the incident report and the matter shall be closed.
 If a violation is found to have occurred, it shall be so stated in the incident report and reference shall be made to the supporting information and/or documentation.

-5.2 Sanctions for violation of these procedures may include, but are not limited to, revocation of user account privileges; confiscation of files, data and equipment; and removal of computers from the network.
+8.2 Sanctions for violation of these procedures may include, but are not limited to, revocation of user account privileges, confiscation of files, data and equipment, and removal of computers from the network.
 Based on the circumstances, at the discretion of the college, any or all of these sanctions may be imposed prior to the conclusion of the investigation.

-In addition to the aforementioned sanctions, an incident report finding that faculty, staff or a student committed a violation of these procedures may result in a referral to the appropriate college department for further action under applicable college policies and procedures relating to the violator.
+In addition to the aforementioned sanctions, an incident report finding that a faculty, staff, or student committed a violation of these procedures may result in a referral to the appropriate college department for further action under applicable college policies and procedures relating to the violator.
 In any case where a violation of law occurred, the matter may be referred to the appropriate law enforcement agency.